WebReflection/micro-repl/README.md

   * tab completion works out of the box too
   * every *Control+X* combination just works
   * stopping running code via *Control+C* also works
+  * uploading data (text or binary files) works too
   * pasting code also works
   * paste mode never overflows the writes (big files copy pasted with ease)
   * safe (after prompt) reboot on *Control-D* when not inside a *paste mode* session
   * `ondata(buffer:Uint8Array)` passes along, while interacting, every single char the user is asking for
   * *AutoFit* and *WebLinks* plugins available out of the box
   * all imports are dynamic so it's size is still minimal before its usage
-  * `eval` method, if awaited and the end of the code has a reference, will return that value, if any, beside evaluating code without showing it on *REPL* shell.
+  * `eval` method, if awaited and the end of the code has a reference or an expression, will return that value, if any, beside evaluating code without showing it on *REPL* shell.
 If the extra `options` reference `hidden` value is `false`, it also shows the evaluated code while streaming it to the board.
-  * `paste` method to pass along code in "*paste mode*" with ease
+  * `paste` method to pass along code in "*paste mode*" with ease, where `raw: true` is also available

 The `micro-repl/board` alias still exists but it's now `micro-repl/serial` instead, to eventually allow `micro-repl/bt` and others within the same ease of use.